Which entropy for general physical theories?: An overview of the framework

 This property is clearly satisfied by classical and quantum theory, and fermionic theory as well.
 The latter is a trivial example showing that the atomicity of parallel composition of states does not imply local discriminability.
 Moreover, examples of theories that violate atomicity of parallel composition of states can be constructed, and we will discuss one in detail in the present analysis.

 We now introduce two properties that an OPT can have, and that are necessary for our discussion of the information content, whose definition will be recalled in the next subsection.
-These are strong causality and steering. \begin{property}[Causal theories] An OPT satisfies {\em strong causality} if for every test $\{\tA_{i}\}_{i\in \mathsf{X}}$ and every collection of tests $\{\tB_{j}^{i}\}_{j\in\sY}$ labelled by $j\in\sY$, the collection of events $\{\tC_{i,j}\}_{(i,j)\in\sX\times\sY}$ with
+These are strong causality and steering. \begin{definition}[Causal theories] An OPT satisfies {\em strong causality} if for every test $\{\tA_{i}\}_{i\in \mathsf{X}}$ and every collection of tests $\{\tB_{j}^{i}\}_{j\in\sY}$ labelled by $j\in\sY$, the collection of events $\{\tC_{i,j}\}_{(i,j)\in\sX\times\sY}$ with

-is a test of the theory. \end{property} In other words, a theory that satisfies this property contains all the conceivable conditioned test, namely those in which the second test that is performed is chosen according to the outcome of the first one.
+is a test of the theory. \end{definition} In other words, any theory that is strongly causal contains all the conceivable conditioned test, namely those in which the second test that is performed is chosen according to the outcome of the first one.
 This is a strong notion of causality, since one can show that the above statement implies uniqueness of the deterministic effect~\cite{DAriano:2017aa,PhysRevA.81.062348}, that corresponds to a weaker form of causality defined as follows. \begin{definition}[Weakly causal theories] An OPT satisfies {\em weak causality} if for every system type $\rA$ there is a unique deterministic effect $e_\rA$. \end{definition}

-In a non deterministic theory (i.e.~a theory where at least one event of the trivial system is neither 0 nor 1) strong causality implies convexity of the set of events of every type---including, of course, sets of states of every system.
+In a non deterministic theory (i.e.~a theory where at least one event of the trivial system is neither 0 nor 1) strong causality implies convexity of the set of events of every type---including, of course, sets of states of every system \cite{Chiribella2016,DAriano:2017aa}.
+An example of an OPT that is weakly but not strongly causal is given in \cite{erba2023incompatibility}.
+For every system of this theory the set of states is a simplex whose vertices, corresponding to the pure states, are perfectly discriminable, just as in standard classical theory.
+The fact that the set of states is a simplex for every system implies that the theory is weakly causal (by theorem 1 in \cite{PhysRevA.101.042118}).
+However, the set of allowed tests between non-trivial systems only includes the composition of preparation and observation tests with permutations of subsystems of composite systems, and does not contain conditional tests, i.e., tests whose events are of the form \eqref{eq:CondEv}.
+This implies that such a theory is not strongly causal.

 We now come to the second property of interest, which is the property of steering.
 Steering as we define it is actually a property of both classical and quantum theory. \begin{property}[Steering] Let $\rho\in\st(\rA)$ and $\{\sigma_{i}\}_{i\in \sX}\subseteq\st(\rA)$ be a refinement of $\rho$.
 Then there exist a system $\rB$, a state $\Psi\in\st(\rA\rB)$, and an observation test $\{b_{i}\}_{i\in \sX}$ such that